-The nomination committee met three times in 2017 and assessed the qualifications of Jordi Gual Solé, Marion Khüny, John James Stack, Brian O'Neill, Friedrich Rödler and Jan Homan ahead of their respective elections as members of the supervisory board by the annual general meeting of Erste Group Bank AG in May

-2017.
-In addition, the nomination committee reviewed the evaluation pursuant to C-Rule 36 of the Austrian CCG and the evaluation of the management board and the supervisory board pursuant to section 29 no 6 and 7 of the Austrian Banking Act and considered, in particular, the topic diversity within Erste Group.
+The nomination committee met four times in 2018 and assessed in one meeting the qualification of Bernhard Spalt for his appointment as member and future chairman of the management board of Erste Group Bank AG and recommended that the supervisory board approve his appointment.
+The nomination committee conducted fit and proper assessments of potential candidates for the elections to the supervisory board at the annual general meeting of Erste Group Bank AG on 15 May 2019.
+In addition, the nomination committee reviewed the evaluation pursuant to C-Rule 36 of the Austrian CCG and the evaluation of the management board and the supervisory board pursuant to section 29 no 6 and 7 of the Austrian Banking Act and considered, in particular, the possible conflicts of interest and the attendance in meetings by supervisory board members.

-The remuneration committee met five times in 2017.
-The members discussed the result of the Remuneration Deep Dive conducted by the supervisory authorities' Joint Supervisory Team.
-In addition, they discussed and approved various remuneration topics relating to Erste Group Bank AG and its subsidiaries, including the structure of key performance indicators and the bonus policy including the requirements for the payment of variable remuneration components and remuneration rules for Material Risk Takers.
-Furthermore, the remuneration of members of the supervisory board was discussed and a decision of principal was passed concerning the proposal to the annual general meeting regarding fixed remuneration for supervisory board members.
-Reports were delivered on current changes in performance-linked remuneration for employees with sales responsibilities and on regulatory developments concerning remuneration and their implementation by Erste Group.
+The remuneration committee met three times in 2018.
+The resolution on the variable remuneration of members of the supervisory board was prepared.
+In addition, various remuneration topics relating to Erste Group Bank AG were discussed and approved, including the structure of key performance indicators, the bonus policy including the requirements for the payment of variable remuneration components and remuneration rules for Material Risk Takers and the question of which employees are subject to these rules.
+In addition, changes to the remuneration policy of Erste Group Bank AG and Erste Group were approved and the 2017 remuneration report was presented.
+Reports were delivered on current changes in performance-linked remuneration for employees with sales responsibilities at Erste Group and the report on the review of the remuneration policy by internal audit was acknowledged.

-The IT committee met five times in 2017.
-Its main topics were the IT project portfolio and IT governance for Erste Group, risk management relating to IT and an IT audit plan, which was discussed on an ongoing basis.
+The IT committee met four times in 2018.
+Its main topics were the IT project portfolio and IT governance for Erste Group, as well as risk management relating to IT.
 Reports were delivered on IT security, on the strategy concerning using of data while handling data and digitalisation, on the current status of various infrastructure projects and on IT strategy.
 In addition, the IT budget was discussed and the structure of the organisation considered in more detail.